Analogue Gravity: Phenomenological Applications of Analogue Models

-Before continuing with the discussion on the stability of configurations with horizons, and in order not to cause confusion between the different wording used when talking about the physics of BECs and the emergent gravitational notions on them, let us write down a quite loose but useful translation dictionary:
+Before continuing with the discussion of the instability of configurations with horizons, and in order not to cause confusion between the different wording used when talking about the physics of BECs (and similar systems) and the emergent gravitational notions on them, let us write down a quite loose but useful translation dictionary: